 Academic and training programs must constantly assess and renovate their teaching contents and training modalities.
-Likewise, the administration and management of educational and training programs must accommodate their operations to the new trends and newer training models in alignment with accrediting agencies.
-Therefore, this Manual only serves as a guide for interns, supervisors, and academic administrators as changes may impact its content from time to time, according to internal/institutional transformations and external/societal changes.
+Likewise, the administration and management of educational and training programs must accommodate their operations to evolving training models in alignment with accrediting agencies.
+Therefore, this manual serves as a guide for interns, supervisors, and academic administrators, but its content may be subject to change as a result of institutional developments or societal transformations.